rantsandruse/lstm_attention_tf/README.md

+# Tensorflow implementation of LSTM based sentiment analysis with attention layer:
+Bag of Words vs. Bag of Popcorn as an example

 This is an extension of the previous project (lstm_word2vec).
 Now we have a tensorflow implementation of LSTM for the purpose of sentiment analysis, with the option of adding an attention layer.

 In this project, I reused the I/O function and data prep functions from lstm_word2vec.